Night of the Creeps: Plot

 Cynthia attempts to convince Chris and J.C. that the attacks are zombie-related, but they are skeptical.
 When J.C. sees Cynthia leaning on Chris' shoulder, J.C. leaves the two alone and is attacked by the slugs that emerge from the possessed janitor.
 After Chris walks Cynthia back to the sorority house, he runs into Cameron, who has overheard their conversation.
 At his house, Cameron explains to Chris that the escaped lunatic's 1959 victim was his ex-girlfriend, and that he secretly hunted down and killed the axe-murderer in revenge.
-After Cameron reveals that he buried the body under what is now the sorority house, he gets a call that the same axe-wielding lunatic has killed the house mother.
+After Cameron reveals that he buried the body under what is now the house mother’s house, he gets a call that the same axe-wielding lunatic has killed the house mother.
 Cameron blows off the corpse's head with his shotgun, which releases more slugs.

 The next night, while everyone prepares for a formal dance, Chris finds a recorded message that J.C. posthumously left for him.
 J.C. says that the slugs have incubated in his brain, but he has discovered that they are susceptible to heat.
 He confesses his love to Chris, and wishes him luck with Cynthia.
 Chris recruits Cameron, who was in the midst of a suicide attempt, and they retrieve a flamethrower from the police armory.
 They arrive at the sorority house just as Cynthia breaks up with Brad, who has become possessed.
 After killing him, the Beta fraternity brothers show up, despite having been killed in a bus crash.
 Cynthia and Chris team up to destroy the outside zombies while Cameron clears the house.

 After they stop the horde, Chris spots more slugs racing toward the basement; Cynthia explains that a member of the sorority had received specimen brains for biology class.
 In the basement, they find an enormous pile of slugs and Cameron, tape across his mouth, prepping a can of gasoline.
 The detective begins counting down as he splashes gasoline and Chris counts down in sync with him as he and Cynthia race out of the house.
 As Cameron opens up the house's gas valve, several slugs leap to attack him.
 He flicks his lighter and the house goes up in a fiery explosion.
 Chris and Cynthia share a kiss as they watch the house burn.